capport-wg/api/draft-ietf-capport-api.md

 --- abstract

 This document describes an HTTP API that allows clients to interact with a Captive Portal system.
+With this API, clients can discover how to get out of captivity and fetch state about their Captive Portal sessions.

 --- middle